-Office and Agent.
+Article 6.
+Office and Agent

 § 13.1-833.
-Registered office and registered agent.
+Registered office and registered agent

-A. Each corporation shall continuously maintain in the Commonwealth:

-1. A registered office that may be the same as any of its places of business; and a.
-An individual who is a resident of the Commonwealth and either an officer or director of the corporation or a member of the Virginia State Bar, and whose business office is identical with the registered office; or b.
+- A. Each corporation shall continuously maintain in the Commonwealth: - 1.
+A registered office that may be the same as any of its places of business; and - 2.
+A registered agent, who shall be: - a.
+An individual who is a resident of the Commonwealth and either an officer or director of the corporation or a member of the Virginia State Bar, and whose business office is identical with the registered office; or - b.
 A domestic or foreign stock or nonstock corporation, limited liability company or registered limited liability partnership authorized to transact business in the Commonwealth, the business office of which is identical with the registered office; provided such a registered agent (i) shall not be its own registered agent and (ii) shall designate by instrument in writing, acknowledged before a notary public, one or more natural persons at the office of the registered agent upon whom any process, notice or demand may be served and shall continuously maintain at least one such person at that office.
-Whenever any such person accepts service, a photographic copy of such instrument shall be attached to the return.
+Whenever any such person accepts service, a photographic copy of such instrument shall be attached to the return. - B. The sole duty of the registered agent is to forward to the corporation at its last known address any process, notice or demand that is served on the registered agent.